-Visitors would see that the emphasis in core classes would be on rigorous, Common Core Standards-based instruction with high expectations for all students.
-Teachers engage students in understanding exactly what they must know and be able to do to complete proficient, high school-preparatory work around grade-level standards.
-Students will be actively engaged in their learning.
-Teachers will build on academic goal setting to define clear expectations and analyze real-time performance data with students so that they are self-directed in knowing how to measure their own performance as well as what it takes to improve.

-Teachers will also provide direct instruction and facilitate student learning using a variety of instructional materials and resources, including digital content, adaptive learning software, and extended collaborative projects.
-Courses offered would include academic electives that provide intervention to accelerate learning for students performing below proficient levels and enrichment and honors classes for students performing at proficient and advanced levels.
+The emphasis in our core classes will be on rigorous, Common Core standards-based instruction with high expectations for all students and supports for our subgroups.
+Teachers will engage students in understanding exactly what they must demonstrate and be able to do to complete college-ready work around grade-level standards.
+Students will be cognitively engaged in their learning through our blended learning model of instruction.
+The digital agenda will indicate the lesson flow and groupings of students.
+Teachers will involve students in defining and understanding the criteria for success in each station or on each learning objective.
+Teachers will define clear expectations and analyze real-time, formative performance data with students so that students are self-directed in knowing how good is "good enough" as well as what it takes to improve their performance on that standard/objective.
+Teachers will provide direct instruction and facilitate student learning using a variety of instructional materials and resources including digital content, adaptive learning software, textbooks, and collaborative projects.